WordPress/gutenberg/docs/reference-guides/data/data-core-edit-site.md

 _Returns_

--   `boolean`: True if the navigation panel should be open; false if closed.
+-   `boolean`: True if the save panel should be open; false if closed.

 ### isSaveViewOpened